Soba101/fictional-waste-doodoo/waste-database/README.md

 ## Database Schema

-The database consists of the following tables:
+The database consists of the following tables and views:

 ### `devices`
 Stores information about edge devices sending detection data.